MoazzamSameer/btc-paper-trader/README.md

 ## Important note

 This is a research and simulation tool.
 It cannot guarantee a 70%+ success rate in live markets.
+But, I mean, give it a try.
 The code is set up to search for a strong historical configuration and report the real out-of-sample win rate from paper trading.